Dreaming381/Latios-Framework/README.md

 -   Dechichi01 – various fixes and improvements for Core, Psyshock, and Kinemation
 -   Anthiese – Mac OS support
--   canmom – build fixes
+-   canmom – Kinemation baking and build fixes

 ## A Word of Caution